GoldSaintEagle/shanggao.github.io/_pages/about.md

 ======
 I am interested in applied cryptography.
 Currently, my research topic is zero-knowledge proofs.

 _**Note:** I do **NOT** recruit students/RAs without a background in cryptography.
 If you're a beginner, please refer to the [recommended learning materials](./learn/).
-Before reaching out to me, you should have completed [CS255](https://crypto.stanford.edu/~dabo/cs255/syllabus.html) and Chapters 19 and 20 of ["A Graduate Course in Applied Cryptography"](https://toc.cryptobook.us/).
+Before reaching out to me, you should have completed [CS255](https://crypto.stanford.edu/~dabo/cs255/syllabus.html) and Chapters 19 and 20 of ["A Graduate Course in Applied Cryptography"](https://toc.cryptobook.us/) (please state this in the email).
 Otherwise, you may not receive a response from me._

 Teaching
 ======